zhangyz37/GeigerMuller/README.md

 #### Run in batch mode

-After build, in the directory of build (emcal_build), open a terminal window and enter:
+After build, in the directory of build (gm_build), open a terminal window and enter:

 ```
-./DB_EMCal <numberofevents> <physicslist> <typeofcut>
+./GM <numberofevents> <physicslist> <typeofcut>
 ```

 #### Run in interactive mode

-After build, in the directory of program (DB_EMCal), open a terminal window and enter:
+After build, in the directory of program (GeigerMuller), open a terminal window and enter:

 ```
 ./interactive.sh